MPEGGroup/mpeg-sdl-parser/README.md

 console.log(JSON.stringify(parseErrors);

-// Build an Abstract Syntax Tree (AST) of the SDL specification from the parse tree
+// Build an Abstract Syntax Tree (AST) of the SDL specification from the concrete parse tree
+// The third argument sets `lenient = true`.
+If this is not set or is `false`
-// Note that this will throw a SyntacticParseError if the parse tree contains parsing errors. const specification = buildAst(sdlParseTree, sdlStringInput);
+// a `SyntacticParseError` will be thrown if the sdlParseTree contains parsing errors. const specification = buildAst(sdlParseTree, sdlStringInput, true);

 // Define a simple AST Node handler class MyNodeHandler implements NodeHandler {